Loading...

 I'm so pleased with you.

-Now let's move on to the second part of the lesson, which is all around making your bruschetta.
+Now, let's move on to the second part of the lesson, which is all around making your bruschetta.

-So to make the bruschetta, we're going to use lots of different food skills.
+So to make the bruschetta, we're gonna use lots of different food skills and the first one is about measuring.

 So we're going to be counting.

-So we can count how many onions do we need, how many tomatoes?
-Bits of basil, onion, and bread too.
+So we can count how many onions do we need, how many tomatoes, bits of basil, onion, and bread too.

-Now read the recipe carefully and use the right spoon.
+Now, read the recipe carefully and use the right spoon.

 We're also going to be peeling, and we're going to peel the onion and the garlic by hand.

-We're going to take off the papery skin.
+We're gonna take off the papery skin.

 And remember, we should always compost the peelings.

-Also, we're going to be chopping, and we're going to be chopping the tomato.
+Also, we're going to be chopping and we're going to be chopping the tomato.

-So here's the tomato here which I've cut in half.
+So here's the tomato here, which I've cut in half, and I've cut into slices and I've cut across to chop it.

-So it's in nice small parts.
+So it's a nice small parts.

 And when we're using the knife to do this, we're going to use the knife technique called the claw grip.

-We're also going to be using the knife to do dicing as well.
+We're also going to be using the knife to do dicing as well, and we're going to dice the onion.

-And then using the bridge hold, we cut down the onion.
+So we have to hold the onion, and then using the bridge hold, we cut down the onion, so we're making lines down the onion.

 We then use the claw grip to hold the onion carefully.